Inkdecker/Inkdrawing/README.md

-## Troubleshouting
+## Troubleshooting
-- Delete the session_settings.txt to reset settings and shortcuts.
+- Delete the session_settings.txt and restart the executable to reset settings and shortcuts.
 - Delete the preset folder and restart the executable to reset everything back to default.

-## Hotkeys
+## Default Hotkeys
 ### Configuration window:
 Button | Hotkey
 ------------ | -------------